FollettSchoolSolutions/perfmon4j/readme.txt

 Changes
+*** Version 1.0.2.GA (released 2010-??????) ***
+- Feature Request: #2972831 - Added a SQLAppender for UserAgentData.
+This enables you to configure the UserAgent logging to a SQL database.
+When combined with the Perfmon4j Servlet filter or the Perfmon4j Apache Tomcat Valve this enables tracking the total number of request broken out by browser, browserVersion, clientOS amd clientOS version.

+	See: "Example 9 – Output UserAgent (Browser Summary) data to a SQL Database' in Perfmon4j-ConfigSamples.pdf for configuration examples.

 *** Version 1.0.1.GA (released 2010-03-15) ***
 - Feature Request: #2964325  - Add SQL Based appender for interval data.
 	Now you can configure timing data to be written to an SQL database.